overtake/telegram/README.md

 Telegram for macOS
 ===========

 [Telegram](http://telegram.org) is a messaging app with a focus on speed and security.
-It’s superfast, simple and free.
+It’s super fast, simple and free.

 This repo contains official [Telegram for macOS](https://macos.telegram.org/) source code.